ebiggz/ADPAutoTimecard/README.md

 ### Usage
 #### First Time Setup
-1) Option up the options page (either by clicking **Options** on the Extensions page or clicking the ATC icon in the Chrome toolbar)
+1) Open up the options page (either by clicking **Options** on the Extensions page or clicking the ATC icon in the Chrome toolbar)
 2) If you are salaried, check the **Salaried** checkbox.
 3) Create time entries.
 Each entry represents one row in a day and will be copied to all days in a pay period.